cbmain38/Roborock-Segment-Clean/README.md

      <sub>group: !include groups.yaml</sub>

-  2) In the same directory as your configuration.yaml file, add a folder named groups.yaml, and add following sample groups.yaml code.
-Reminder to set the input_booleans specific to your configuration.
+  2) In the same directory as your configuration.yaml file, add a folder named groups.yaml, and add following [sample code.](groups.yaml) Reminder to set the input_booleans specific to your configuration.

      Once added, your group will be available in Home Assistant as an entity.
 Note: It will not be under helpers.